jkperin/pg-ofdm-distortion/README.md

 Undergraduate thesis and accompanying code were written in Portuguese.
 Papers were written in English.

+Some functions were implemented in C++ in order to minimize runtime.
+Before using these functions, they must be compiled with the mex function from Matlab.

 ## Publications:

 1. J. K. Perin, M. R. N. Ribeiro, and A. V. T. Cartaxo, "Polynomial-Time Complexity Large-Signal Model for DML-Based OOFDM Transmission Systems," J. Lightw.Technol., vol. 25, no. 24, pp. 2393–2396, 2013.
 [PDF](http://stanford.edu/~jkperin/pol-time%20large-signal%20model.pdf)